nickshouse/Cursor-Cloak/README.md

 This C++ program is designed to hide your mouse cursor after it has been idle for a certain period of time.
 It accomplishes this by replacing the most commonly seen cursor icons (the default arrow, text select I-beam, and link select hand) with a "cloak" icon that is effectively invisible, hence achieving the effect of hiding the cursor.

-The program now includes a system tray icon.
-You can exit the program by right-clicking the system tray icon and selecting "Exit".
+The program also includes a system tray icon so you can exit the program by right-clicking the system tray icon and selecting "Exit".

 ## Program Functionality